 Lauren Seaman is a junior Speaking Fellow, and is honored to be writing her own bio.
 Lauren began her “speaking career” as a stand-up comedian, but has since retired and moved from the stage to other outlets for public speaking.
 As a Barnard tour guide, Lauren has the opportunity to regularly voice and confess her love for all things Barnard (especially BC security guards and the R&B slow jams played in Liz’s Place).
 Since becoming a Speaking Fellow, Lauren has committed herself to helping others find strength through self-expression – in both written and spoken forms.
 She believes that great public speaking — while it can be learned and taught — is not a secret, trait or innate talent; it is the honest presentation of an individual and her beliefs.
 Lauren is excited to contribute to Fellow Voices, and hopes the blog community will encourage others to write, speak and be heard.

-BC ’15 │ Writing Fellow │ Major: Neuroscience and Behavior, English, Minor: Classics
+BC ’15 │ Writing Fellow │ Majors: Neuroscience and Behavior & English, Minor: Classics